-The OHR well recognizes the harm caused by hateful words; their content and context are deeply hurtful to the psyche of those who are targeted.
+The OHR recognizes the harm caused by hateful words; their content and context are deeply hurtful to the psyche of those who are targeted.
 While words are tangible and can be reported, much of the stress of Hinduphobia experienced by Hindus is from the unspoken, intangible generalized prejudice and hostility that exists in society.
 I refer to this overall societal cloud of prejudice as generalized Hinduphobia.

 Hindus worldwide face attacks on their religion and culture due to Hinduphobia.
-At the same time, as mentioned earlier, the existence of individual, systemic, and institutional Hinduphobia and anti-Hindu hatred is not only denied, but Hindus are portrayed as coming from a violent and oppressive civilization.
+At the same time, as mentioned earlier, the existence of individual, systemic, and institutional Hinduphobia and anti-Hindu hatred is not only denied but Hindus are portrayed as coming from a violent and oppressive civilization.
 The irony of this paradox is not lost on Hindus in Canada whenever they listen to the mostly negative coverage of news about India/Hindus in the media or read/hear about Hinduism in academia.
-In the past several years anti-Hindu hate crimes, ranging from temple desecration to acts of physical violence, have been on the rise in Canada.
+In the past several years, anti-Hindu hate crimes, ranging from temple desecration to acts of physical violence, have been on the rise in Canada.

-The Human Rights Code mentions that every person has the right to freedom of harassment in the form of ‘epithets, remarks, jokes or innuendos related to their ‘ancestry, color, race, citizenship, ethnic origin, place of origin and creed’.
+The Human Rights Code mentions that every person has the right to freedom of harassment in the form of ‘epithets, remarks, jokes or innuendos related to their ‘ancestry, color, race, citizenship, ethnic origin, place of origin and creed.’
 While Hindus face harassment as individuals, the greatest weight of this harassment is experienced as generalized prejudice towards them in society.
 Hindus live under a cloud of generalized hostility, prejudice, hate, and discrimination related to the practice of their religion and the conflation of the Hindu religion with the social, political, or economic ills of India, the birthplace of Hindus.

 Below are a few examples of hateful terms used against Hindus; some are said openly, while others underlie the overall prejudice they face as followers of a non-Abrahamic faith:

 Idol worshipper: In general, Hindus face hostility and/or ridicule because they are seen as idol worshippers.
 Idol is a term Hindus eschew because the term is used as a slur.
 The correct terms are the image of a deity, and the Sanskrit terms are vigraha or murti.
 This is deeply painful to Hindus because Hindus believe in the idea of One God who is omnipresent and omnipotent and therefore present in all forms, including in nature and in subtle forms as deities, which we call devis or devatas (female and male divine energies, respectively).
-Hindus do not worship the image or physical form of the deities itself.
-Rather the image or form is used as a reminder of the qualities of the divine.
-It offers a way for Hindus to experience or connect with God or their personal deity, to whom they can offer prayer rituals and chants for peace and devotion and have a personal relationship with.
-In temples, the murtis are consecrated in a Vedic ritual of prana pratistha that are understood to be living deities.
+Hindus do not worship the image or physical form of the deities themselves.
+Rather, the image or form is used as a reminder of the qualities of the divine.
+It offers a way for Hindus to experience or connect with God or their personal deity, to whom they can offer prayer rituals and chants for peace and devotion and have a personal relationship.
+In temples, the murtis are consecrated in a Vedic ritual of prana pratistha, which are understood to be living deities.
 The Indian constitution recognizes temples are owned by the deities that reside there.

 A comprehensive glossary of these Hinduphobic terms has been created by the Hindu American Foundation.
 The glossary explains “a spectrum of terms and tropes which have lent to a perception of Hindus as grotesque, untrustworthy, bigoted, evil, or violent.”

 The generalized prejudice against the Hindu faith sometimes comes out in social media or personal exchanges, often in the form of innuendoes, and they range from inaccuracies in assumptions about Hinduism to false allegations of oppression of others and outright hateful attacks on culture and religion.
-Often very complex issues are reduced to simple strawmen arguments, which are difficult to address in normal everyday conversations in work environments.
+Often, very complex issues are reduced to simple strawmen arguments, which are difficult to address in normal everyday conversations in work environments.
 Here are a few examples, paraphrased along the lines of.

 - Why do Hindus burn their dead?
 It’s so barbaric, it smells so bad, and it pollutes the environment